 To lease the cropland that we intend to acquire, these properties will require access to sufficient water to make them suitable for farming.
 Additionally, the ability of our current tenants to be able to make their rental payments is also dependent upon sufficient access to water.
 Although we expect to acquire properties with sufficient water access, should the need arise for additional wells from which to obtain water, we would be required to obtain permits prior to drilling such wells.
 Permits for drilling water wells are required by state and county regulations, and such permits may be difficult to obtain due to the limited supply of water in areas where we expect to acquire properties, such as the farming regions of California.
 Similarly, our properties may be subject to governmental regulations relating to the quality and disposition of rainwater runoff or other water to be used for irrigation.
 In such case, we could incur costs necessary to retain this water.
 If we are unable to obtain or maintain sufficient water supply for our properties, our ability to lease them for farming would be seriously impaired, which would have a material adverse impact on the value of our assets and our results of operations.
-If, in the future, we invest in farmland that depends upon rain water rather than local water access, our tenants to make rental payments, which would have a material adverse impact on the trans to procure adequate drought insurance would impact the ability of such tenants to make rental payments, which would have a material adverse impact on the rental payments, which would have a material adverse impact on the rental may be susceptible to extended droughts, and any failure on the part of such tenants to procure adequate drought insurance would impact the ability of such tenants to make rental payments, which would have a material adverse impact on our ability to generate returns on our properties.
+If, in the future, we invest in farmland that depends upon rain water rather than local water access, our tenants to make rental payments, which would have a material adverse impact on our ability to generate returns on our properties.